-While fixed target practice is essential to gaining valuable muscle memory and marksmanship skills, there is nothing like engaging in simulated shoot/don’t shoot situational training exercises to get a natural feel for making critical decisions, pulling from concealment, and for practicing mitigation techniques.
+While fixed target practice is essential to gaining valuable muscle memory and marksmanship skills, there is nothing like engaging in simulated shoot/don't shoot situational training exercises to get a natural feel for making critical decisions, pulling from concealment, and practicing mitigation techniques.

 Ultimately, shooters must learn to quickly and accurately assess:

-When you practice these life-saving skills in an educational environment, you can build the confidence necessary to make the right decision every single time.
-And ultimately, that is one of the core responsibilities for gun owners.
+When you practice these life-saving skills in an educational environment, you can build the confidence necessary to make the right decision every time.
+And ultimately, that is one of the core responsibilities of gun owners.

 At EVR, we take firearms safety and training seriously.
 Our goal is to provide training that builds upon the skills learned in traditional CCW classes through hands-on virtual training in various shoot/don't shoot training drills.
 Our Carry With Confidence Training Series is the next logical step for CCW license holders to develop the skills and confidence to react effectively in dangerous or life-threatening situations.

 We encourage you to learn more about our Carry With Confidence Training and decide if situational awareness training is the right next step in your journey as a responsible gun owner.